opetitprestataire/label-studio/docs/source/guide/enterprise_features.md

   - **Prediction integration:** Display updated predictions during labeling
   - **Webhooks:** Trigger model retraining after annotations
   - **Task sampling:** Use prediction scores to prioritize which tasks to label
-  - C**ontinuous loop:** As labeling continues, predictions improve with each iteration
+  - **Continuous loop:** As labeling continues, predictions improve with each iteration

 ### Prompts

-Label Studio Enterprise includes a built-in Prompts interface for working with language models as part of the labeling workflow.
+For an additional fee, Label Studio Enterprise includes a built-in Prompts interface for working with language models as part of the labeling workflow.

 Prompt templates allow users to define inputs, models, and outputs to send to connected LLMs.
 Prompts can be used to pre-label data, generate new tasks, or support review workflows.